 Lena Hoschek shop in Graz

 Inside a shop people of Graz are very proud of.
-Lena Hoschek was born and grew up in Graz and opened her first studio in this city as well.
-In the meantime she have become an international recognized fashion designer.
+Lena Hoschek was born and grew up in Graz.
+She opened her first studio in this city as well.
+In the meantime, she has become an internationally recognized fashion designer.

 Lederhaus Schliesselberger in Salzburg

-Since 1422 tanners have been working at the address Lederergasse 5 in Salzburg.
-At the same address there is still a shop run by the family Schliesselberger selling goods made of leather.
-During opening hours you can visit a fascinating detail of Salzburg: In a room on the 1st floor there are some frescoes probably dating back to the mid of 16th century.
+Since 1422, tanners have been working at the address Lederergasse 5 in Salzburg.
+At the same address, there is still a shop run by the family of Schliesselberger selling goods made of leather.

 Shop for Easter eggs in Salzburg